emvc/emvc-guide/content/guide/verbs.md

 ### Routing : Verbs

-Locomotive's router supports verb routing in the form of `this.VERB()`, where _VERB_ is one of the HTTP methods, such as `this.post()`.
+emvc's router supports verb routing in the form of `this.VERB()`, where _VERB_ is one of the HTTP methods, such as `this.post()`.

 ```javascript